Suchit0807/suchit-portfolio/README.md

 * **Web Development (for Technical Blogs):** HTML, CSS, JavaScript (Vanilla JS), Responsive Design
 * **Tools & Libraries:** Font Awesome, Prism.js (for syntax highlighting in blogs)

+*(Review this list and add any other relevant technologies you used across your projects)*

 ---

 ## ▶️ How to Navigate and View

 1.  **To Read a Blog Post:** Click on the "Read the [Project Name] Blog Post" link under the relevant project section above.
 This will take you directly to the HTML file in the repository, which GitHub will render as a web page.
-2.  **To View a Live Dashboard/Output:** Click on the "View [Dashboard Name] on Tableau Public" or "View HTML Output Dashboard" link under the relevant project section.
+2.  **To View a Live Dashboard/Output:** Click on the "View [Dashboard Name] on Tableau Public" or other live/output links under the relevant project section.
 This will take you to the external hosting platform or open the HTML output file directly in the browser.
 3.  **To Explore Code/Files:** Browse the directories in this repository on GitHub, particularly the `/projects` folder.
-You can also clone the repository using `git clone [repository URL]` and open the files in your preferred code editor or software (like Tableau Desktop).
+You can also clone the repository using `git clone [repository URL]` to explore the files locally.
 4.  **View Main Portfolio Page:** Open the `Index.html` file located in the root of the repository in your web browser to see the main portfolio landing page.

 ---